Vermilion’s Enterprise Risk Management Process

 Risk associated with climate change has been quantified for each business unit utilizing the Enterprise Risk Management process.
 This process is utilized to assess implications and identify mitigating measures that are required to limit or reduce risk and potential liabilities to an acceptable and manageable level.
 Risk is assessed based on the anticipated impact severity and probability of an event occurring in consideration of human, environment, financial and social license to operate.
 Stakeholders in risk assessment include internal (Board of Directors, Executive, Staff) and external parties (Landowners, NGOs, investors, the general public, industry groups).
 Vermilion proactively conducts operational and engineering reviews aimed at increasing efficiency, including reducing emissions and monetary expenditure requirements at major facilities.

-One of the key roles of the Board is to provide risk oversight for Vermilion, including sustainability related risks.
+One of the key roles of the board and company senior leadership is to provide risk oversight for Vermilion, including sustainability-related risks.

-Our internal control processes are proactive and comply with existing regulations.
-They are also designed to help us achieve our business strategy of delivering modest annual growth in production and cash flow while also providing reliable and growing dividends to our shareholders.
-Our management approach reflects this, with a long-range plan that covers business strategy and related goals and objectives, to 2020.
-G4-45
+Risk Management: To manage identified risks, our internal control processes are proactive, and designed to help us achieve our business strategy of delivering modest annual growth in production and cash flow while also providing reliable and growing dividends to our shareholders.
+Our management approach reflects this, with a 10-year long-range plan that covers business strategy and related goals and objectives.